DimaUClab/StELa-Protein-Structure-Clustering-Algorithm/README.md

 ### General Description Algorithm Logic:
 This algorithm is a double clustering algorithm used to characterize local regions of proteins found to be particularly flexible in MD simulation.
 Similar to the **CATS** algorithm, developed by Cheung & group (https://github.com/Cheung-group/CATS), StELa uses the PHI/PSI backbone angles as a collective variable for describing each frame, extracted with the GROMACS ***rama*** function (https://manual.gromacs.org/current/onlinehelp/gmx-rama.html).
 StELa takes advantage of Ramachandran and centroid based clustering (KMeans) to create representative vectors for each frame with the centroid labels.
 These vectors are checked for biochemistry geometry rules such as an alpha helix must include 4 helical residues in a row and a beta strand must include at least 3 straight residues in a row.
 The representative vectors are then clustered with complete linkage heriarchical clustering.
 For this step, StELa provides the heirarchical dendrogram, the Calinski-Harabasz score plot and the Silhouette score plot to assist in identifying an appropriate number of clusters (types of structures).
 Representative structures are then determined based on a calculated probability table and a search for the most probable vector.
 The resulting information as well as the associated frame, and cluster population are then provided in the **StELa_Clusters.txt** output file.

-StELa will prompt the user to provide information relating to the results of each step as she goes such as whether or not you want to plot the ramachandran plot, the number of desired centroids to check, etc. Details about the various steps and how the algorithm runs can be found in the accompanying article (bioRxv).
+StELa will prompt the user to provide information relating to the results of each step as she goes such as whether or not you want to plot the ramachandran plot, the number of desired centroids to check, etc. Details about the various steps and how the algorithm runs can be found in the accompanying article.

 Version 1 of this algorithm was described and used in the previous publication (https://doi.org/10.1021/acs.jpcb.2c05288)